-I am a registered nurse and certified NH teacher.
+I am a registered nurse and NH teacher.
 Prior to teaching high school students, I was a rehabilitation nurse working mainly with young trauma victims with spinal cord and brain injuries.
 For several years, I was charge nurse of the Chronic Pain Unit, caring for failed surgical patients addicted to pain medications.
+As a registered nurse with an UNH Public Health Graduate Certificate, I am well versed in the COVID pandemic and its impact on NH residents.

 As a new parent, I established Medical Legal Consultants working to help attorneys and insurance carriers fully understand their clients’ medical complexities.
 This enabled me to be an “at home Mom.”